Norway, South Carolina

 Norway is a town in Orangeburg County, South Carolina, United States.
 The population was 337 at the 2010 census.

 History

 Norway was laid out in 1891 when the railroad was extended to that point.
 A post office has been in operation at Norway since 1892.
-The town was so named in order to fit with the railroad's "Scandinavian" naming scheme; other such examples include Sweden, South Carolina and Denmark, South Carolina.
+The town was so named in order to fit with the railroad's "Scandinavian" naming scheme; other such examples include Sweden, Denmark and Finland, South Carolina.

 The Willow Consolidated High School was added to the National Register of Historic Places in 2006.

 Race riot

 On July 4, 1903, the majority African-American population rose in protest, in reaction to the lynching on July 1 of resident Charles Evans, who was suspected of killing disabled Confederate veteran John T. Phillips.
 Along with the lynching of Evans, two other black residents of Norway were beaten by a white mob, with one later dying of his injuries.
 According to news reports at the time, the murder of Phillips was perpetrated in revenge for Phillips' son whipping black workers.
 Nearly 200 armed black residents took over the town before a militia was called by Governor Duncan Clinch Heyward to restore white control.
 At the time, only 50 of Norway's 200 residents were white.